 This turned out to be a very enjoyable experience on a solid course.
 Silverstone is in the middle of a pretty nice residential community just northwest of downtown Vegas.
 It features three nines (Desert, Valley and Mountain).
 I ended up playing the Valley and Mountain courses.
 I teed off first by myself at 6:00 and zipped around the Valley nine quickly.
 I was expecting to run into some groups when turning to the Mountain nine, but it was also wide open ahead of me for a very quick dawn patrol pace.
 I had thoughts of maybe checking out the Desert nine while there, but I could tell it was pretty packed and I didn’t feel like dealing with slow play.

 Silverstone winds its way through the community and houses line every hole.
 They are all nice desert homes, though, so it doesn’t detract much.
 Some can come into play with a wayward shot, but for the most part they don’t interfere too much.
 Like any good desert course, the tee boxes are individual cuts of grass separated by desert rocks, sand and bushes.
 They use a crushed red rock sand to line the holes here and that’s a very nice touch if you ask me.

 Beyond some tough par-5s, Silverstone is definitely not the most challenging course you will ever play.
-The fairways are pretty forgiving and the greens aren’t heavily protected and don’t feature any severe sloping or undulation.
-There is a nice variety of hole designs and shot shapes, though, so it’s not a boring course by any stretch of the imagination either.
+The fairways are pretty forgiving.
+The greens aren’t heavily protected and don’t feature any severe sloping or undulation.
+There is a nice variety of hole designs and shot shapes, though, so it’s not a boring course by any stretch of the imagination.
 It’s a very solid layout that will keep you fully entertained without beating you up too much.